Queen Victoria Street, Hong Kong: History

-During the First Opium War, the British occupied Hong Kong in 1841 and one year later, the territory was ceded to them in the Treaty of Nanking.
+During the First Opium War, the British occupied Hong Kong in 1841; the following year, the territory was ceded to them in the Treaty of Nanking.
 The street is named after Queen Victoria, who was the reigning British monarch at the time Hong Kong was colonised.
-Particularly, its Chinese name is a mistranslation of "Queen" and means queen consort instead of queen regnant.
+Particularly, its Chinese name is a mistranslation of "Queen" and means queen consort rather than queen regnant.

 At the time of the handover of Hong Kong in 1997, it was believed that Queen Victoria Street would be renamed along with other streets and places to erase memories of the colonial past.
-This was in spite of a statement by the Urban Council declaring it generally had no intention of modifying the names of streets that bore colonial references.
-The renaming did not come to fruition at the handover, and the street still retains its royal name to the present day.
+This was in spite of a statement by the Urban Council declaring it generally had no intention of modifying the names of streets which bore colonial references.
+The renaming did not come to fruition during the handover, and the street still retains its royal name to the present day.

 Description and features

-From its northern end, Queen Victoria Street begins at Connaught Road Central, travelling down one-way past the headquarters of the Hang Seng Bank, located to the west of the street.
+From its northern end, Queen Victoria Street begins at Connaught Road Central, travelling down one-way past the headquarters of the Hang Seng Bank, located on the west side of the street.
 It then reaches the intersection with Des Voeux Road Central; the next segment of the street ascends up a slope southwards.
-Here, it passes Central Market—also located on its west side—before ending on Queen's Road Central.
-The street is parallel to the adjacent Jubilee Street, which runs west of Queen Victoria Street and follows the same route, albeit with the landmarks to its east.
+Here, it passes Central Market—also located on its west side—before terminating at Queen's Road Central.
+The street is parallel to the adjacent Jubilee Street, which runs west of Queen Victoria Street, and follows the same route, albeit with the landmarks to its east.